-Professional licensing is essential for people who need a license from the State of Vermont to do their job, for instance, a teacher, a lawyer, a doctor, a hair stylist, a realtor, and many others.
-If you are having trouble with your license‒either keeping one or obtaining one‒Rob Backus’s many years of experience in this field are available to you.
-If you are facing disciplinary actions from your licensing board or need help getting licensed, Rob has the knowledge to help you.
+Professional licensing is essential for those who need a license from the State of Vermont to do their job, for instance, a teacher, a lawyer, a doctor, a hair stylist, a realtor, and many others.

 Those who depend on professional licenses for their livelihoods face specific issues throughout their careers that non-licensed individuals do not.
 The law surrounding professional licensure and certification is complex, and can vary from one profession to another.
 The best way for a professional to establish and protect his or her license is to seek advice from an attorney who understands this area of law.